mlanser/100-days-of-code/r4-log.md

 # #100DaysOfCode Log - Round 4 - [Martin Lanser]

 This is the official log for the 4th part of my #100DaysOfCode challenge.
-The objective for R4 is to build an actual application using a frmework such as [Cement](https://builtoncement.com/) or [Click](https://palletsprojects.com/p/click/).
+The objective for R4 is to build an actual application using a framework such as [Cement](https://builtoncement.com/) or [Click](https://palletsprojects.com/p/click/).

 Started on [Sunday June 14, 2020].